Adityar9764/PhotonIQ/README.md

 }
 ```

-These states visually confirm the correct functioning of the hardware logic, relay response, and ThingsBoard telemetry updates thus ensuring that the circuit and cloud synchronization are operating flawlessly.
+These reference images validate the expected physical output and confirm that the sensor logic, relay switching, and ThingsBoard telemetry synchronization are functioning correctly.

 ---